-Installation instructions to setup SAGE2 for MacOS, Windows and Linux directly from sources.
+Instructions to install SAGE2 for MacOS, Windows and Linux directly from sources.

-Note: When using multiple computers to run displays, the install instructions need only be performed on one which will host the server.
+• Note: When using multiple computers to run displays, the install instructions need only be performed on one which will host the server.
 All others need only connect through a browser and access their respective ID based on tile position.